 Limited retailer availability

 But the major difficulty is getting your hands on them.
-Bark offers basic and charcoal versions of their training pads, each available in three different sizes.
-But as of publication, only one of the six options is available for purchase in their BarkShop.
+Bark offers basic and charcoal versions of its training pads, each available in three different sizes.
+But as of publication, only one of the six options is available for purchase in its BarkShop.
 Plus, orders take 5-10 days for delivery.
 While periodically available on Amazon, Bark's pee pads are primarily sold directly from Bark, so don't expect to see them on store shelves.
-Still, if you're able to easily purchase Bark's pee pads, they're very likely to be your best option.
+Still, if you're able to easily purchase Bark's pee pads, they're likely to be your best option.

 We tested the regular-sized Bark Charcoal Training Pads in our New York labs, and they definitely made an impression on our testers.